railsuser2014/openobject-doc-book-en/source/book/3/3_8/managing_accounts.rst

 .. index:: Balance; Aged

-In the dashboard, the graph at the right entitled  *Aged Receivables*  represents your receivables week by week.
+In the dashboard, the graph at the right entitled :guilabel:`Aged Receivables` represents your receivables week by week.
 That shows you at a glance the cumulative amount of your customer debtors by week.

 All of Open ERP's graphs are dynamic.
-So you can, for example, filter the data by clicking  *Zoom*  and then  *Filter*  on the Search form.
-Or just click on  *Zoom*  to open in a larger window for a graph, then click  *Search*  to display this in a list view.
+So you can, for example, filter the data by clicking :guilabel:`Zoom`  and then :guilabel:`Filter` on the Search form.
+Or just click on :guilabel:`Zoom` to open in a larger window for a graph, then click :guilabel:`Search` to display this in a list view.

 To obtain a more detailed report of the aged balance (or order by past date) use the menu :menuselection:`Finance --> Accounting --> Reporting --> Partner Accounts --> Aged Partner balance`.